Church Music Ministries Department

 MUTH5301 Music in Theory and Practice (3 hours)

 This course is a study in which selected historical and contemporary works will be studied in depth using a variety of analytical approaches.
-The class will address awareness and understanding of appropriate analytical techniques, critical and analytical thought, stylistic arranging, composition, and keyboard leadership.
+The class will address awareness and understanding of appropriate analytical techniques, critical and analytical thought, stylistic arranging, composition.
+With a particular emphasis on analysis of major sacred works.
 Students will be required to integrate their knowledge and skill of music theory with the practice of current church music analysis, composition, and performance.
 Prerequisite: MMCM or MDivCM – completion of music theory placement exams or corresponding undergraduate courses; MAWM – permission of the professor.

 MUTH5302 Graduate Music Theory Review (3 hours)